robertmuth/Cwerg/README.md

 Re-implementations in other languages are explicitly encouraged.
 A lot of code is table driven to facilitate that.

-Cwerg de-emphasizes quality of the generated code (we hope to come within 50% of state of the art  compilers) in favor of a small code base that can be understood by a single developer and very fast translation times.
+Cwerg de-emphasizes quality of the generated code (the hope is to come within 50% of state of the art  compilers) in favor of a small code base that can be understood by a single developer and very fast translation times.
 Explicit line number targets are in place to prevent feature creep: